 5. Gerber Bear Grylls Ultimate Knife – Ergonomic grip with Firestarter and sharpener included

-Without going too much into the Bear Grylls’s style of survival shows, we can’t help but notice that this knife has a pretty well-rounded design.
+Without going too much into Bear Grylls’s style of survival shows, we can’t help but notice that this knife has a pretty well-rounded design.
 Although it’s more of a survival tool than a must-have kayaking knife per se.

 One of the first things we noticed and enjoyed was the inclusion of a fire starter in the sheath.
 It sure beats rubbing wood to start a fire and get warm after tipping over your kayak.

 And just think, you also get a whistle attached to the bottom of the handle so you can make your way back to your party if you got separated.

 The drop point blade has a serrated edge which should perform well when cutting rope or even carving some food.
-Although this design may not be the best of kayaking knives, we have to appreciate the HC stainless steel used for the blade.
+Although this design may not be the best for kayaking knives, we have to appreciate the HC stainless steel used for the blade.

 It may not have any special coating but it’s still good enough for most freshwater applications.

 Of course, you’ll need a good handle since you’re dealing with a pointed tip.
 That’s where the ergonomic handle fits in.
 Not only do you have great finger placement but you also get a textured rubber grip to avoid any slips and accidental punctures in your raft or your PFD.